OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

         wall clock time: 0.1015751 secs
         cpu time: 0.1015751 secs
         openmx version number: 999.0.0-3160

 In addition to providing a covariance matrix as input data, we could add a means vector.
-As this requires a few minor changes, lets highlight those.
+As this requires a few minor changes, let's highlight those.
 The path diagram for this model, now including means (path from triangle of value 1) is as follows:

 .. image:: graph/UnivariateSaturatedModel.png